2015 Kano State gubernatorial election

-The 2015 Kano State gubernatorial election occurred on April 11, 2015.
+The 2015 Kano State gubernatorial election occurred on April 11, 2015, to determine the governor of Kano State, Nigeria.
 APC candidate Abdullahi Umar Ganduje won the election, defeating PDP Salihu Sagir Takai and other candidates.

 Abdullahi Umar Ganduje emerged APC's candidate in the primary election.
 He scored 5,588 votes, defeating Lawal Jafaru Isa who scored 126 votes.
 He chose Hafiz Abubakar as his running mate.

 Salihu Sagir Takai emerged PDP's candidate in the primary election, scoring 1,226 votes out of 1,452 cast and defeating three other candidates.
-Abba Murtala, Mansur Ahmed and Bello Gwarzo were the three other candidates.
+Risqua Murtala Muhammed, Mansur Ahmed and Bello Gwarzo were the three other candidates.
 Murtala scored 140 votes, Ahmed scored 106 and Gwarzo scored 24.
-He chose Abba Murtala Mohammed as his running mate.
+He chose Risqua Murtala Muhammed as his running mate.

 APC primary

 Abdullahi Umar Ganduje emerged APC's candidate in the primary election and chose Hafiz Abubakar as his running mate.

 Hafiz Abubakar is a professor of Food Science at Bayero University Kano.

 He is also the Deputy Vice Chancellor (Academics) at Bayero University Kano.
-He was a one-time Commissioner for Finance during the first tenure of Rabiu Kwankwaso between 1999 to 2003.
+He was a one-time Commissioner for Finance during the first tenure of Rabiu Kwankwaso between 1999 and 2003.

 PDP primary

-Salihu Sagir Takai emerged People's Democratic Party (Nigeria) (PDP's) candidate in the primary election and chose Abba Murtala Mohammed as his running mate.
-Abba Murtala Mohammed is the son of the late Head of State in Nigeria, Murtala Muhammed.
+Salihu Sagir Takai emerged People's Democratic Party (Nigeria) (PDP's) candidate in the primary election and chose Risqua Murtala Muhammed as his running mate.
+Risqua Murtala Muhammed is the son of the late Head of State in Nigeria, Murtala Muhammed.